-A doctor may display at the exterior of his office a service information notice bearing the fee schedules and the medical services provided by him.
+A medical practitioner may display at the exterior of his office a service information notice bearing the fee schedules and the medical services provided by him.
 The service information notice must comply with the guidelines set out in Appendix C.

-5.2.3.7 Guideline on Doctors Directory
+5.2.3.7 Medical practitioners directories